 Today, the Serpentine Gallery announced the architect that will design the 13th edition of the Serpentine Gallery Pavilion.
 Every year the gallery invites a renowned international architects who have not built yet in the UK, to design a temporary pavilion that hosts public activities in at the Gallery’s lawn, in London’s Hyde Park between June and October.
 The list of architects for the past editions includes several Pritzker laureates.
 More info of this program at our Serpentine Gallery Pavilion infographic.

-The Japanese architect based in Tokyo established his firm Sou Fujimoto Architects back in 2000.
+This Japanese architect based in Tokyo, Japan, established his firm Sou Fujimoto Architects back in 2000.
 He graduated from the Department of Architecture at the University of Tokyo in 1994, and has been a lecturer at Kyoto University since 2007.
 With a solid trajectory in residential and cultural projects, the firm has consistently shown a unique and innovative approach to the spatial qualities within his buildings, exploring new ways of housing design, space and materials.
-Sou was also part of the team that won the Golden Lion at the 13th Venice Biennale, with “Architecture, possible here?
-Home-for-All”, the Japan pavilion.
+Sou was also part of the team that won the Golden Lion at the 13th Venice Biennale, with "Architecture, possible here?
+Home-for-All", the Japan pavilion.

 About the design of the pavilion Sou stated: “For the 2013 Pavilion I propose an architectural landscape: a transparent terrain that encourages people to interact with and explore the site in diverse ways.
 Within the pastoral context of KensingtonGardens, I envisage the vivid greenery of the surrounding plant life woven together with a constructed geometry.
 A new form of environment will be created, where the natural and the man-made merge; not solely architectural nor solely natural, but a unique meeting of the two.